-Silica gel 'Zeolite' drying beads / Molecular sieves Calcium chloride (CaCl 2) How it works It is a synthetic form of silicon dioxide with a very porous structure.
+Silica gel Drying beads Calcium chloride (CaCl 2) How it works It is a synthetic form of silicon dioxide with a very porous structure.
 It traps water vapour by adsorption, which means that water molecules adhere to its surfaces.
 It equilibrates with the environment, meaning adsorbing moisture from more humid material or releasing moisture towards drier material Made of modified ceramic materials (aluminium silicates or "zeolites"), they adsorb and hold water molecules in microscopic pores.
-They continue to absorb water until all of their pores are filled, up to about 20% of their dry weight.
+They continue to absorb water until all of their pores are filled, up to 25% of their dry weight.
 At 20 °C this salt provides in a pure form, air with an eRH of 32%; attracting water until it is completely dissolved.
-Advantages Readily available Often contain a colour indicator that changes colour when the gel is saturated High adsorption capacity: At 50% RH, it can adsorb at least 30% of its own weight in water.
-Can be regenerated / dried in an oven at about 140°C (check product specifications) to be reused Rhino group developed zeolite beads especially for seed applications.
-Although it doesn't currently supply to Europe, the following website provides much technical information: www.dryingbeads.org Can be regenerated/dried by heating at >250°C for 3-4 hours Adsorb water vapour more quickly than silica gel Useful to stabilise seed at 32% RH (or at another level if mixed with specific additives) Attracts a high amount of water proportionally to its weight

-Disadvan- tages / precaution Silica gel containing toxic cobalt (blue) is no longer authorised for sale in the EU.
-Silica gel dust generally may be hazardous.
-Check the Safety Data Sheet of your product.
-More costly than silica gel Regeneration requires higher temperatures and longer time than silica gel No colour indication when saturated Quick adsorption, careful not to over-dry Cannot easily be regenerated Produces salty water once dissolved, which may accidentally spill.
-Some suppliers offer salts mixed with gelling agents to avoid this.
-Providers Widely available from online shops Zeolite beads are also available online as molecular sieves.
-Go for pore size 4Å to adsorb water vapour from the air.
-Widely available in online shops and in some DYI shops.
+Advantages Readily available Often contain a colour indicator that changes colour when the gel is saturated Can be regenerated / dried in an oven (140°C) and to be reused Developed especially for seed and other agricultural applications Can be regenerated/dried by heating at >200°C for 3-4 hours Useful to stabilise seed at 32% RH Attracts a high amount of water proportionally to its weight Disadvan- tages / precaution - Caution with blue silica gel, containing toxic cobalt.
+This is no longer authorised for sale in the EU. - Currently not available in Europe Cannot easily be regenerated Produces salty water once dissolved, which may accidentally spill Providers Widely available from online shops One brand developed these especially for seed applications: www.dryingbeads.org Widely available in online shops and in some DYI shops.
+Some times additives are added, giving another eRH.